 Incentives & Net Metering

-For starters, licensed installations qualify for Maryland’s solar incentives and net metering.
+For starters, licensed installations qualify for Maryland, DC’s solar incentives and net metering.

 DIY solar panels do not.

 If you look around online, you’ll notice that standard 5kW DIY solar systems cost $10K+ for just the parts alone.
 You also have to factor in all the tools, time, and labor you’ll need to invest — even for “plug & play” solar panels that require minimal installation.

 Once you factor in relevant rebates and tax credits, the average cost of a residential Maryland, DC installation is less than $7K.
 And thanks to net metering, it’s possible to receive negative electricity bills from the utility company.

 DIY solar panel kits sell on speed and ease, with the promise of getting up and running in no time.

 Professionally installed panels sell on performance, with the promise of lower electricity bills for decades.
 With most high quality installations, this guarantee is backed by 25-year warranties.